 Aligning Objects Using Canvas Snapping

-Snapping lines appear as orange lines when you drag or reshape objects.
+You can use canvas snapping to snap objects to the center/edge of the Canvas or of other objects.
+Snap lines appear as orange lines when you drag or reshape objects.
 They are vertical or horizontal lines through the edge/center of an object or the Canvas.
-Use snapping lines to align an object relative to another object.
+Use snap lines to align an object relative to another object.
 Or, you can align an object relative to the center/edge of a slide.

-Canvas Snapping is turned on by default.
-To turn it off, click View > Canvas Snapping.
-Temporarily disable Canvas Snapping by holding down CTRL when resizing or moving objects.
+Canvas snapping is turned on by default.
+To turn it off, click the View tab > Canvas Snapping.
+Temporarily disable canvas snapping by holding down CTRL when resizing or moving objects.

 You have many options for aligning objects both vertically and horizontally.
 Do the following:

-Step 1: Hold down CTRL while selecting all objects that you want to align.
+Step 1: Hold down CTRL while selecting all the objects that you want to align.

-Step 2: In the Home tab > Arrange, or in the Format tab > Align.
+Step 2: Click the Home tab > Arrange or the Format tab > Align.

-- Align Top: Align the top of all objects with the top of the anchor object.
+- Align Top: Align the top of all the objects with the top of the anchor object.

-- Align Bottom: Align the bottom of all objects with the bottom of the anchor object.
+- Align Bottom: Align the bottom of all the objects with the bottom of the anchor object.

-You can align two or more objects to the center of the slide.
+You can align one or more objects to the center of the Canvas.
 Do the same steps to align objects as mentioned above, but choose either of the following:

-- Center Horizontally: Move all objects to the horizontal center of the Canvas.
+- Center Horizontally: Move all the selected objects to the horizontal center of the Canvas.

-- Center Vertically: Move all objects to the vertical center of the Canvas.
+- Center Vertically: Move all the selected objects to the vertical center of the Canvas.

 Distributing Objects Evenly